 Manfred Stapff's Breakthrough Book Hits #1 On Amazon, Tackles Misinformation With Real-World Evidence

-New York, NY - June 5th, 2025 - Candid-Advisory founder and renowned physician-scientist Dr. Manfred Stapff has made a notable impact in the publishing world with the release of his new book, Real-World Evidence Unveiled: Navigating the Maze of Modern Misinformation .
+New York, NY, 6th June 2025, ZEX PR WIRE , Candid-Advisory founder and renowned physician-scientist Dr. Manfred Stapff has made a notable impact in the publishing world with the release of his new book, Real-World Evidence Unveiled: Navigating the Maze of Modern Misinformation.
 Since its debut on April 23, 2025, the book has become an Amazon bestseller, currently ranked #1 in multiple categories, including Anthropology, Civil Rights and Liberties, Social Theory, Sociology Research and Measurement, Communication Reference, and Social Sciences Research.

 Image Credit: Real-World Evidence Unveiled by Dr. Manfred Stapff